 Once your profile is officially verified, you can start optimising it.

 Creating and managing your Google My Business Profile will lay the foundation for building your brand’s online presence.

 Building a diverse backlink portfolio is central to getting your eCommerce website on Google’s first page.
 We will take you through that topic in great detail in our next chapter, but let’s now focus on something that’s just as important for rankings.
 Building local citations for your website!
 By performing a basic search, you can find tons of directories where you can have your eCommerce website listed.

-When you start out it’s crucial that you acquire listings on local business directories.
+When you start you must acquire listings on local business directories.
 Yellow Pages is a popular directory that you can’t go wrong with.

 Here are a few things to keep in mind as you look for citations online:

 There’s something remarkable about online reviews that people always latch on to.
 Be it a positive review or a negative one, people generally take them up as a personal recommendation.
 On the internet, the first impression is everything.
-Hence, it is vital that you generate positive reviews to draw the right type of attention from customers.
-Plus the reviews play a direct role in improving the click-through-rate of your website and the overall visibility on search pages.
+Hence, you must generate positive reviews to draw the right type of attention from customers.
+Plus the reviews play a direct role in improving the click-through rate of your website and the overall visibility on search pages.

 Most of these websites may appear pretty authoritative and flawless on the surface, nevertheless, a rigorous probe could reveal just the opposite.

-Broken link building is probably the oldest trick up every SEO’s sleeves.
-It’s the process of looking up online content assets that no longer work and reaching out to original creators to see if they’d like to link to a newly created working version on your own website.
+Broken link building is probably the oldest trick up every SEO specialist's sleeves.
+It’s the process of looking up online content assets that no longer work and reaching out to original creators to see if they’d like to link to a newly created working version on your website.
 It all starts by finding websites that link to broken pages.
-Using Screaming Frog tool you can easily locate broken links on websites.
-See screenshot below:
+Using the Screaming Frog tool you can easily locate broken links on websites.